 And he's just the vessel.

-This guy doesn't know diddly squat.
+This guy doesn't know Diddley Squatt.

-Uh and and you know, don't think that those guys are in there for unity either.
+And don't think that those guys are in there for unity either.

 So what happened out in Arizona over the weekend?

-Gendal is the only one.
+Jindal is the only one.

 McCain's gotten a good look at Romney as a competitor.

-McCain's gotten a good look at Romney as a competitor and as somebody who's running in support of his candidacy, Frankly, he doesn't tell, he can't tell the difference.
+McCain's gotten a good look at Romney as a competitor and as somebody who's running in support of his candidacy.

-McCain, thus not impressed with Romney.
+McCain thus not impressed with Romney.

 Thinks Romney's still out there running for himself.

-We need them to be the next great party leaders long after McCain is gone, says a Republican National Committee political consultant.
+Guys like Jindal and Christ and women like Sarah Palin in Alaska, we need them to be the next great party leaders long after McCain is gone, says a Republican National Committee political consultant.

 So they're trying to develop a farm team here.